This guide will help you undelete or recover video files that have been deleted from an iOS device, such as an iPhone or iPad.

 Of course, you don’t have to be a customer to make use of this guide, and the free edition of the iPhone Backup Extractor can be used to assess whether your data is present, and in many cases to recover it.
 If this guide helps you or you want to go deeper, please buy a license.
 It costs about the same as 6 lattes. ☕️

-Fortunately, Apple devices synchronise their data in a number of different ways, and there are a number of methods we can use to find the missing content.
-There are six techniques we can use, and we’ll start with the easiest first.
+Fortunately, Apple devices synchronise their data in a number of different ways, and there are six methods we can use to find the missing content.
+We’ll start with the easiest first.

 If the video was deleted on an iPhone, and there are other iCloud-connected devices on the account, there’s a reasonable chance of being able to recover it from the other devices.
 Other types of device that may have the data include: